 Entry from Northam Drive

-Another fun route is to start at the playground on Northham Drive in North Rocks.
+Another fun (though longer) route is to start at the playground on Northham Drive in North Rocks.
 This nature based playground is great for little climbers.
 And heading through the back gate will take you to the Hunts Creek walking track.

 Once through the gate, the walk down to the creek is steep and then you need to rock hop across the creek.
 You will then arrive at a paved path for pedestrians and cyclists.
 To walk to Balaka Falls, go left where you will soon reach Northam Drive….confusing because Northam Drive is a loop road.